 HOW TO HELP A FRIEND WHO HAS BEEN SEXUALLY ASSAULTED

-- BELIEVE the survivor.
+BELIEVE the survivor.

-- If she or he chooses to talk, then listen.
+If they choose to talk, then listen.

-- Be open with your comfort level.
+Be open with your comfort level.
 You do not want your discomfort with the situation to be misinterpreted as a lack of concern.

-- Offer options instead of unsolicited advice.
+Offer options instead of unsolicited advice.
 It is important that the survivor continue to see you as a resource.
 If the survivor feels uncomfortable with your advice, she or he may not follow-up, may worry about disappointing you, and may not get any help at all.

-- Encourage the survivor to speak with a trained professional, but remember that the final decision needs to be made by the survivor.
+Encourage the survivor to speak with a trained professional, but remember that the final decision needs to be made by the survivor.

 Talk to a trained professional to clarify your own feelings and/or gather insight into what the survivor is experiencing.